joshrabinowitz/git-secret/CONTRIBUTING.md

 ### Environment MacOS

+#### Complete Test Environment:
 - install Docker for Mac
 - install Chef Developer Kit
 - install Homebrew
 - install ruby2.4 and kitchen dependencies with `brew install rbenv ruby-build rbenv-vars; rbenv install 2.4.4; rbenv rehash; rbenv global 2.4.4 ;gem install bundler kitchen-ansible serverspec kitchen-docker kitchen-verifier-serverspec`

+#### Just enough to develop and test on your mac:
+- install Homebrew
+- use Homebrew's `brew` command to install gnupg and gawk

 ### Getting started

 1. Create your own or pick an opened issue from the [tracker][tracker].
 Take a look at the [`help-wanted` tag][help-wanted]
 2. Fork and clone your repository: `git clone https://github.com/${YOUR_NAME}/git-secret.git`
 3. Make sure that everything works on the current platform by running `make test`
-4. [Run local CI tests](#running-local-ci-tests) to verify functionality on supported platforms `bundle exec kitchen verify --test-base-path="$PWD/.ci/integration"`.
+4. If you have a full `kitchen` test environment set up on your system, [Run local CI tests](#running-local-ci-tests) to verify functionality on supported platforms `bundle exec kitchen verify --test-base-path="$PWD/.ci/integration"`.

 ### Development Process